 The award winning Final Master Plan establishes the continuous alignment for the Monterey Bay Sanctuary Scenic Trail Network, including the Coastal Rail Trail spine, and associated spur trails.
 The Final Master Plan identifies planning issues associated with the trail’s construction and presents design, implementation, long term operation and maintenance, policies, and options.

 The Master Plan was adopted November 7, 2013 with a revision adopted February 6, 2014, after a 3-year long public and stakeholder engagement process.

 Final Environmental Document

-Approximately $7 million of local and federal funds have already been secured for construction of initial segments.
 Congressman Sam Farr is the project’s most passionate champion and has secured millions of federal dollars for construction of this two-county path.
 The RTC committed locally controlled funds to bring this project to fruition, as did the California Coastal Conservancy.

-Senior Transportation Planner/Project Manager
+Senior Transportation Planner/Program Manager